 - Improvement in productivity

 2. Non-financial benefits: Besides financial benefits, strategic management offers other intangible benefits to a firm.
-They are;

 - Enhanced awareness of external threats